Black Stone Cherry at The Nick Rayns LCR, UEA - Complete Guide, Tips & FAQs

 Frequently Asked Questions

 What time does Black Stone Cherry typically take the stage?
-Doors usually open around 7:00 PM.
-If there's a supporting act, they'll likely start around 7:30 PM or 8:00 PM, playing for about 30-45 minutes.
-Black Stone Cherry typically take the stage between 9:00 PM and 9:30 PM, playing a set of approximately 90 minutes to 2 hours.
-The show will usually conclude by 11:00 PM.
+While exact timings can vary, doors usually open around 6:30 PM or 7:00 PM.
+If there’s a support act, they’ll likely start around 7:30 PM or 8:00 PM, with Black Stone Cherry taking the stage approximately 30-45 minutes after the support finishes, usually around 8:45 PM or 9:00 PM.
+The show typically concludes around 10:30 PM or 11:00 PM.

 Will there be an opening act?
-It's highly probable, as Black Stone Cherry often tour with supporting bands.
-Specific support acts for the Norwich date will be announced closer to the time, so keep an eye on the venue's and artist's social media channels.
+It's highly probable that Black Stone Cherry will have at least one support act to warm up the crowd.
+The specific bands are usually announced closer to the event date.
+Keep an eye on the venue’s and the artist’s social media for updates.

 Photography and video policies?
 Generally, small, non-professional cameras and mobile phones are permitted for personal use.
-However, large professional cameras with detachable lenses are usually prohibited.
-Flash photography is also often discouraged as it can disrupt the performance.
-Best to check the venue's specific policy upon arrival.
+However, professional cameras with detachable lenses, video cameras, and any recording equipment are usually prohibited.
+Policies can vary, so it’s best to check the venue's official policy closer to the date.

 Parking situation near The Nick Rayns LCR, UEA?
-Parking is available on the UEA campus in designated visitor car parks, but it is limited and charges apply.
-It is advisable to arrive early if you plan to drive, or consider alternative transport as parking can be busy and expensive on event nights.
+Parking is available on the UEA campus in designated car parks, including a multi-storey option.
+However, spaces are limited, especially for popular events, and charges apply.
+Arrive early if you plan to drive, or consider alternative transport.

 Top Tips for Black Stone Cherry at The Nick Rayns LCR, UEA